 How to paint over an already painted concrete floor is like painting any floor: there is no shortcut in the scraping work, sad to say.
 Waterproofers or sealers are the same as paint.
 Acid etching will not help.
-You will have to mechanically remove or ‘open’ the old coatings: it’s the only way, sorry.
+You will have to chemically or mechanically remove or ‘open’ the old coatings: it’s the only way, sorry.
 Again, here is the full concrete prep link, but the short answer is:

 - Clear sealants need to come off and that means that you have to remove the top layer of the concrete if you will paint, or chemically remove the sealer if you will acid-stain (or paint for that matter).
 See the bottom of this post about grinding: it will link you to the full how-to post.

 - Remove loose paint with a scraper and/or this quality wire brush.
 Don’t try to save money here because the bristles fall right out of the crappy ones.

 - Feather sand the edges of paint/bare concrete using sandpaper of assorted grits.
 You’ll need 80 and 100, but it’s good to have a few extra grits.

 - Get all the paint sanded: every square inch.